dkvz/dorade-noframework-blog/README.md

 ## TODO

-* After implementing caching nodes, going to bottom no longer works.
-  * Actually this problem has always been there and only happens on Chrome.
+* Going to bottom was not working on Chrome (now does), I think I need to test that on all major browsers.
 * When the backend returns a 404 the jquery AJAX stuff always outputs a parse error as well.
 I might have to still return content type json on my errors, or add a listener to ajax errors and prevent the output.
-* I don't need to add the circle image if thumbImage is not set.
-Or maybe I could hide it with display none?
+* Try the new image code on the old blog in a hidden article.
 * If you're loading something and move to another page it won't work until the content is loaded.
 I might put some kind of abort flag in the app object to abort a loading operation earlier.
 * The other infinite scrolling pages could use a go to top fab like the article page.
 * All the initialization stuff might have to be put in a "document ready" bloc.
 Not sure.